kunlun-wu/kunlun-wu.github.io/_research/research-1.md

 ### Pellet Pressing
 The powders were pressed into pellets using a Enerpac hydraulic press at Lamont–Doherty Earth Observatory under the guidance of Professor David Walker and Supervisor Echo Shuo.
 <img src='/images/research/1nanoceria/5.png' width="40%">
-1. Place the silver housing firmly onto the black housing
-2. Insert the first small cylinder into the chamber
+1. Place the silver housing firmly onto the black housing, and insert the first small cylinder into the chamber
-3. Deposit **0.170g** of powder into the chamber.
+2. Deposit **0.170g** of powder into the chamber.
-4. Insert the second small cylinder and the long cylinder into the chamber
+3. Insert the second small cylinder and the long cylinder into the chamber
-5. Tap the die on a flat surface again to ensure that the powder has uniform thickness
-6. Bring the die to the ENERAC (oil-based hydraulic pump and press).
-Align the die center with the hydraulic press arm.
-7. Turn the oil valve to the closed position.
+4. Bring die to the press, turn the oil valve to the closed position.
-8. Lower the hydraulic arm until it is touching the sample and incrementally increase the pressure to **5000psi**
+5. Lower the hydraulic arm until it is touching the sample and incrementally increase the pressure to **5000psi**
-9. Wait until the pressure drops to around **2000-3000psi** (roughly 20-25 minutes).
+6. Wait until the pressure drops to around **2000-3000psi** (roughly 20-25 minutes).
-10. **Slowly release the pressure** using the valve until the hydraulic arm lifts from the die
+7. **Slowly release the pressure** using the valve until the hydraulic arm lifts from the die
-11. Turn the die upside down and place a small acrylic shield around the black housing for pushing out the central cylinders.
+8. Turn the die upside down and place a small acrylic shield around the black housing for pushing out the central cylinders.
-12. **Lower the hydraulic arm carefully** until the silver housing **barely makes contact with the press stage**
+9. **Lower the hydraulic arm carefully** until the silver housing **barely makes contact with the press stage**
-13. Remove the small cylinder that is now fully exposed and **carefully remove the pellet**
+10. Remove the small cylinder that is now fully exposed and **carefully remove the pellet**
-14. Disassemble and thoroughly clean all parts of the die with a Kimwipe and isopropyl alcohol
+11. Disassemble and thoroughly clean all parts of the die with a Kimwipe and isopropyl alcohol
 <img src='/images/research/1nanoceria/4.png'>

 ### Sintering